TaoRuijie/Loss-Gated-Learning/README.md

-# Self-supervised speaker recognition with loss-gated learning
+# Self-supervised speaker recognition with LGL

 This repository contains the code for our ICASSP 2022 paper: ["Self-supervised speaker recognition with loss-gated learning"](https://arxiv.org/pdf/2110.03869.pdf).
 We propose to filter the unreliable pseudo label in Stage II, so that train with the reliable pseudo label only to boost the system.